Pacific Gopher Snake

 This non-venomous snake is one of our most common snake sightings around Orange County, they can grow up to 7 feet long but are typically smaller.
-They are mild mannered but if they feel threatened and will inflate their bodies to appear larger.
-Gopher snakes are known to mimic rattlesnakes by coiling up into a striking position, shaking its tail against the ground to sounds like a rattle, and inflating their head into a triangle shape.
-Rattlesnake have been observed with rattles rarely so just because it doesn't have a rattle, don't assume its non-venomous, a good way to tell if you are close enough is their eyes, gopher snakes have round pupils while rattlesnakes have cat-like vertical pupils.
+They are mild mannered but if they feel threatened will inflate their bodies to appear larger.
+Gopher snakes are known to mimic rattlesnakes by coiling up into a striking position, shaking its tail against the ground or brush to sound like a rattle, and flattening their head into a triangle shape.
+Rattlesnakes have been observed without rattles rarely so just because it doesn't have a rattle, don't assume its non-venomous, a good way to tell if you are close enough is their eyes, gopher snakes have round pupils while rattlesnakes have cat-like vertical pupils.
 Gopher snakes have a pointed tail compared to rattlesnakes which are thicker with a rattle.
 Their diet consists of rodents, frogs, eggs, lizards, and some small mammals.
 These snakes lay eggs unlike rattlesnakes who give live birth.